VisDiff: SDF-Guided Polygon Generation for Visibility Reconstruction and Recognition

 We present preliminary results on the \ourprobrec{} problem.
-We generate a test-set of 50 valid and non-valid visibility graphs for the \ourprobrec{} problem.
-We use polygons with holes as samples of non-valid visibility graphs.
-A polygon with a hole is a polygon with an outer boundary, but also has an inner boundary which makes it non simple.
-We determine the visibility graph in the same way as that of simple polygon.
-An edge through the hole is a non visible edge since the hole is considered outside the polygon.
-To determine whether a given visibility graph G is valid, we first sample a set of polygons S given G using VisDiff.
-G is classified as a valid graph if any of the S are valid and has a F1-Score over a certain threshold X. Figure \ref{fig:non_val_1_pred} shows qualitative results of the polygon generation by \ourmethodsmall{} for a non-valid visibility graph sample. \ourmethodsmall{} is not able to generate any valid polygon for the visibility graph with over F1 threshold of 0.85, resulting it being classified as a non-valid visibility graph.
-Figure \ref{fig:acc_vs_f1} shows the performance of our model on \ourprobrec{} problem using different thresholds of F-1 Score. \ourmethodsmall{} is able to correctly classify 90\% of the samples from the set of valid and non-valid visibility graphs when the F-1 threshold is selected to be close to mean performance on the \ourprob\ problem.
-Classification performance of 90\% shows that \ourmethodsmall\ is able to represent the underlying valid visibility graph space efficiently.
-Appendix \ref{sec:recognition} shows more qualitative results on \ourprobrec.
+We generate a test set of 50 valid and non-valid visibility graphs for this task.
+Polygons with holes are used as examples of non-valid visibility graphs.
+A polygon with a hole has both an outer boundary and one or more inner boundaries, making it a non-simple polygon.
+The visibility graph is computed in the same way as for simple polygons.
+However, any edge passing through a hole is considered non-visible, as the hole region lies outside the polygon.

+To determine whether a given visibility graph $G$ is valid, we first sample a set of polygons $S$ from $G$ using \ourmethodsmall{}. $G$ is classified as a valid graph if any polygon in $S$ is valid and achieves an F1-score above a predefined threshold $X$.
+Figure~\ref{fig:non_val_1_pred} presents qualitative results of polygon generation by \ourmethodsmall{} for a non-valid visibility graph.
+In this case, \ourmethodsmall{} fails to generate any valid polygon with an F1-score above 0.85, leading to its classification as a non-valid visibility graph.
+Figure~\ref{fig:acc_vs_f1} shows the performance of our model on the \ourprobrec{} problem under different F1-score thresholds. \ourmethodsmall{} correctly classifies 90\% of the samples from the set of valid and non-valid visibility graphs when the F1 threshold is set near the mean performance observed on the \ourprob{} problem.
+This classification accuracy demonstrates that \ourmethodsmall{} effectively captures and represents the underlying space of valid visibility graphs.
+Additional qualitative results for the \ourprobrec{} problem are provided in Appendix~\ref{sec:recognition}.